Deploying Node.js Applications (Nuxt + NestJS) on Ubuntu 24.04

 sudo npm install -g pm2

-Navigate to your deployment directory and clone your repository:
+Navigate to your deployment directory and clone your repository, then install dependencies:

 cd /var/www